 As a company leader, Sara is instrumental in facilitating staff development and expansion of topic expertise within the Triangle Education Team.
 Sara understands the school community, has worked with teachers and students of all ages and is adept at developing relevant programs that engage, inform and inspire people.
 Sara has been the creative force behind Triangle’s award winning elementary school theatrical assemblies.
 Sara has developed curriculum and provided workshops for over 1,000 King and Snohomish County classrooms.

 Before joining Triangle, Sara was the director of a national pilot youth center program.
 Sara is a former National and two-time World Champion Ultimate Frisbee player.
 Her favorite activity is playing with her family and trying to keep up with her two growing girls.

-Sophie earned a Master of Urban Planning from the University of Washington where she concentrated in “Transportation, Infrastructure and Land-Use” and completed a thesis on discriminatory housing and public education.
+Sophie earned a Master of Urban Planning from the University of Washington where she concentrated in “Transportation, Infrastructure, and Land-Use” and completed a thesis on discriminatory housing and public education.
 She graduated cum laude from Colorado College with a BA in Political Science and Environmental Issues.
-Prior to joining Triangle, Sophie worked for various environmental nonprofits in Colorado where she conducted public outreach, research and grant-writing.

-In her free time, Sophie enjoys exploring new neighborhoods, listening to podcasts and music, hiking in Washington and talking to her family in New York.
+In her free time, Sophie enjoys exploring new neighborhoods, taking hikes with her husband, and listening to podcasts of all kinds.

 Since joining Triangle in 1995, Terence Kelley has toured hundreds of elementary schools with King County’s Waste Reduction and Recycling Assembly Program.
 His physical acting style and high energy creates a memorable performance for all ages.
 He actively uses a range of exceptional tools for integrating theatre and environmental education, and conveys complex ideas in an engaging and fun manner.